Disproving (Positive) Almost-Sure Termination of Probabilistic Term Rewriting via Random Walks: Evaluation and Conclusion

 \section{Evaluation and Conclusion}

-We presented the first techniques to disprove $\maybePAST$ of PTRSs automatically.
-To this end, we embed random walks in rewrite sequence trees, based on counting occurrences of terms or multiplicities of patterns.
-In this way, qualitative approaches to detect non-termination of non-probabilistic TRSs based on loops or pattern terms can now be lifted to the probabilistic setting, where a quantitative analysis is required.
+We presented the first techniques to disprove $\PASTASTColor$ of PTRSs automatically.
+To this end, we embed random walks in RSTs, based on counting occurrences of terms or multiplicities of patterns.
+In this way, qualitative approaches to detect non-termination of non-probabilistic TRSs based on loops or pattern terms can be lifted to a quantitative analysis in the probabilistic setting.
 Our approach can be based on any algorithm to detect loops for standard non-probabilistic TRSs.

 We implemented our new contributions in our termination prover \tool{AProVE}~\cite{JAR-AProVE2017}.
 Currently, [3] we run our techniques to prove and to disprove termination of PTRSs in parallel and stop once one of the techniques succeeds.
-For proving termination, we use the probabilistic \emph{dependency pair} (DP) framework \cite{kassing2025DependencyPairsExpecteda,kassing2026AnnotatedDependencyPaira}, which modularizes termination proofs such that one can apply different techniques to different sub-problems.
-In the future, we plan to integrate our new techniques to disprove $\AST$ or $\PAST$ into the DP frameworks for $\AST$ \cite{kassing2026AnnotatedDependencyPaira} and $\PAST$ \cite{kassing2025DependencyPairsExpecteda}, respectively.
-Then the DP framework can help to detect those parts of a PTRS which are potentially non-terminating such that one can restrict the search for non-termination proofs to these parts.
+For proving termination, we use the probabilistic \emph{dependency pair} (DP) framework \cite{kassing2025DependencyPairsExpecteda,kassing2026AnnotatedDependencyPaira}, which allows to apply different techniques to different sub-problems.
+In the future, we plan to integrate our new techniques to disprove $\PASTASTColor$ into the DP frameworks for $\AST$ \cite{kassing2026AnnotatedDependencyPaira} and $\PAST$ \cite{kassing2025DependencyPairsExpecteda}, respectively.
+Then the DP framework can help to restrict the search for non-termination proofs to those parts of a PTRS which are potentially non-terminating.
 Moreover, we also plan to analyze whether there are interesting subclasses of PTRSs where $\AST$ or $\PAST$ is decidable.

-To evaluate the power of our new techniques, we used all 138 PTRSs from the \emph{Termination Problem Data Base} \cite{TPDB}, i.e., the benchmarks used for the annual \emph{Termination Competition} \cite{termcomp}.
+To evaluate the power of our new techniques, we used all 138 PTRSs from the \emph{Termination Problem Data Base} \cite{TPDB}, i.e., the benchmarks from the annual \emph{Termination Competition} \cite{termcomp}.
 They contain 138 typical probabilistic programs, including examples with complicated probabilistic structure and probabilistic algorithms on lists and trees.
-Note that this set was mainly developed to evaluate techniques that can prove $\AST$ or $\PAST$.
+This set was mainly developed to evaluate techniques that can prove $\PASTASTColor$.
 Therefore, most of the examples are indeed $\AST$, and we added 20 more examples that are not $\AST$ or not $\PAST$, including the PTRSs from this paper and examples which express typical bugs in implementations.

 { }